leon-schi/dimensionality-estimation/README.md

-# Experiments for A simple statistic for determining the dimensionality of complex networks
+# Code for 'Real-World Networks are Low-Dimensional: Theoretical and Practical Assessment'

 ## Data